Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-21.08.md

 ## Block 1

+  * Eigen (SYSTEM in common) - Version of the template library installed without any dependencies in the module.

   * xorg-macros (SYSTEM in common) - Needed for X11 and some of its dependencies

   * Rust (SYSTEM in common) - Needed for those users who want to install HyperQueue